Sample Selection

 The average cluster size is 374.1

-In the imaginary country, geo_01 contains only urban areas, whereas the other regions include both urban and rural areas.
-We stratify by admin-1 and residence type, sample clusters with probability proportional to size based on the number of households, and then interview 20 households per selected cluster.
+We stratify by administrative region (geo1) and residence type (urbrur), sample clusters with probability proportional to size based on the number of households, and plan to interview 20 households per selected cluster.

 # Set a seed for reproducible random sample generation